SamedYalniz/CV/CV.md

 As an Economics and Management student and recent [Makers Academy] (http://www.makersacademy.com/) junior web developer, I can't wait to join a company and sculpt code the world will use.
+Being a web developer make